rivt-info/rivt-solar-canopy-structural-calculations/d01-loads/temp/r0101-codes.rst

     Construction Completed   06-01-2023
     Materials                "steel
 ==========================  =================
-|
-|

 [ 2 ] Overview and Codes
 --------------------------------------------------------------------------------
-|

 This report **describes** the structural design of a solar canopy *covering* a residential patio located in the City of Larkspur, California.
-It includes the design of a concrete slab and *stem* wall, steel tube frame, and clip attachments of solar panels to the frame.
+It includes the design of a concrete slab and *stem* wall, steel tube frame, and clip attachments of solar panels to the frame.xxxx
-|
-|

 .. image:: c:/git/rivt-solar-canopy-structural-calculations/ins/i01/rivt01.png